Understanding private mortgage insurance

 VA funding fees

-If you’re a veteran, an active service member or a surviving spouse, a Veterans Affairs (VA) loan might be your best no down payment option.
-Instead of PMI, you’ll owe a funding fee, which is a small percentage of the total loan, typically 1.25% to 3.30% of the loan amount.
-Even though a down payment isn’t required, you may want to bring some cash to the table: the higher your down payment, the lower your funding fee will be.
+If you’re a veteran, an active service member, or a surviving spouse, a VA loan might be a no-down-payment option.
+Instead of PMI, you’ll owe a one-time funding fee, which is a small percentage of the total loan.
+Even though a down payment isn’t required, you may want to bring some cash to the table: The higher your down payment, the lower your funding fee will be.

 Making a 20% down payment

-Putting down 20% is a surefire way to keep mortgage insurance at bay.
-Saving up 20% is no easy feat, so it’s important to weigh the pros and cons: do you want to get into a home now and start building equity, or would you rather keep saving to avoid the cost of mortgage insurance?
+Putting down 20% means you don’t need to pay for mortgage insurance.
+Saving up 20% of a home’s purchase price is no easy feat, so it’s important to weigh the pros and cons: Do you want to get into a home now and start building equity, or would you rather keep saving to avoid the cost of mortgage insurance?
 If home prices are surging, mortgage insurance might be cheaper than waiting to buy.

 Exploring government-backed loans

-Take a closer look at conventional loan alternatives like FHA, VA and USDA loans, which can help make homeownership more affordable.
+Take a closer look at conventional loan alternatives like FHA and VA loans, which can help make homeownership more affordable.
 See if you qualify for one of these government-backed loans so you can avoid paying PMI.

 Considering lender-paid mortgage insurance (LPMI)